It produces answers, not decisions.

 Realistic timing.
 30 days gets you to an evaluation-ready agent with real receipts.
 The full discovery → tech eval → security review → procurement → production rollout cycle is typically 3 – 6 months for regulated buyers.
 We sequence the engagement around your change-management programme; not ours.

-The operator dashboard shows what the agent is doing, why it chose that, and what it just remembered; for every conversation, in real time.
+The operator console shows what the agent decided, what it rested on, what it ruled out, and what the world confirmed; for every decision, in real time.
 When something looks wrong, you don't read logs.
 You see the answer.

 We don't ship marketing screenshots of internal product surfaces.
 Tell us a case where your current AI keeps hallucinating, forgetting, or drifting; we'll run it on a shared screen and show you, end to end, what the operator console reveals.